About

 I understand that accessibility gaps aren't intentional - they're the result of limited resources and competing priorities.
 With a background in both strategy and design, I help you solve problems in ways that fit your specific workflows, budget, and capacity.

-My goal is to leave your agency with the skills, processes, and documentation you need to maintain compliance long after our project ends.
+My goal is to leave your team with the skills, processes, and documentation you need to keep accessibility going long after our project ends.

 Why This Matters

 One in four U.S. adults lives with a disability.
+In any Michigan city or county, that's a meaningful share of the residents you serve.
 Making your digital services accessible isn't just about compliance - it's about ensuring every resident can participate in community life.

 6x Less Cost to Build Accessible